ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

           type: ApacheAccessModel
           name: 'apache'

-.. warning:: Please do not create files with the ending "ModelElement" in /etc/aminer/conf-enabled!
+.. warning:: Please do not create files with the ending "ModelElement.py" in /etc/aminer/conf-enabled!

 2. Configuring the parser-model inline in **/etc/aminer/config.yml**